uytieu512/SQL/README.md

 # SQL
-This is my case study that I've been working on recently
+This is my project that I've been working on recently